zejacobi/DeltaGreen/scope.md

     * Saving and loading characters
 * Both of those priorities completed on 2017/09/04.
     * Next up is a plan for APIs, then developing those APIs using Flask
+* I think I want to get to a MVP website ASAP.
+To this end, I want 3 API endpoints
+    * `GET /characters` (generates a random character)
+    * `PUT /characters/<id>` (which implies that I need some way to save a character given the character representation as a dictionary)
+        * I think the best thing to do here then is create sub-class for loading a character from a dict and make LoadedCharacter depend on it
+    * `GET /characters/<id>` (gets a specific saved character using LoadedCharacter)
+* After these, I want to add in a site, properly serving the HTML using Flask (unlike last time I did a similar thing, where I ran the front-end separately and had to deal with CORS problems)